CirclesUBI/blockchain-provisioning/readme.md

 - Stored in [Secrets Manager](https://aws.amazon.com/secrets-manager/)
 - Pulled onto servers with python scripts using IAM roles defined in [secrets.tf](secrets.tf)

+#### EFS Folder Structure

+- Directories in EFS can only be created by mounting an instance and running `mkdir`.
+- Would be very inefficient to do this on every mount
+- EFS volume needs `/sealer` and `/rpc` directories (should be empty)

 ## Environment / Topology

 ### Data Persistance